russmckendrick/records/content/albums/be-a-girl-13354225/index.md

 ---
 title: "The Wannadies - Be A Girl"
-album_artist: "The Wannadies"
+artist: "The Wannadies"
-album_title: "Be A Girl"
+album_name: "Be A Girl"
 date: 2019-04-09
 release_id: "13354225"
 slug: "be-a-girl-13354225"
+hideSummary: true
 cover:
     image: "be-a-girl-13354225.jpg"
+    alt: "Be A Girl by The Wannadies"
+    caption: "Be A Girl by The Wannadies"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting